Diagram node properties

-The Node properties form is used to define a node in the diagram view and the edges that are connected to it.
+The Node Properties section is used to define a node in the diagram view and the edges that are connected to it.
+This section appears when you edit a diagram view and select a node.

 Field Description